tokopedia/ios-superplayer/README.md

 ## License

-This library is released under the MIT license.
+This library is released under the Apache license.
 See [LICENSE](LICENSE) for details.